cogentcore/core/README.md

 # TODO

+* use spacing instead of explicit space elements in all dialogs views etc -- much simpler and easier to adjust.  need for new toolbar.

+* map, slice have automatic toolbar element plus custom -- not sure about how to do that yet.

+* TextField has an ActiveFocus bool -- window notifies if someone else clicks somewhere

 * fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.

 * need key function for moving between panels, and an API to support that..